shilpasankar/real-world-aiml/ai-agent-measurement-framework/README.md

 # AI Agent Measurement Framework
 This project simulates an AI agent rollout, estimates incremental impact using a difference-in-differences framework, and measures hallucination rate as a quality-risk metric.

+## Related Use Case

+This framework was developed to evaluate a Slack-native internal knowledge agent that supports recurring measurement and sales-facing questions.

+The same evaluation logic can be extended to other internal knowledge workflows.

 ## Overview

 Organizations are rapidly deploying AI agents, yet most struggle to answer a fundamental question: